-Trümmelbach drains the giant glacier walls of the Eiger, Mönch and Jungfrau mountains, transporting up to 20,000 litres per second and 20,200 tonnes of debris annually from its catchment area (24 m2), half of which is covered with snow and ice.
-They are the only glacier waterfalls in Europe situated inside a mountain that are nonetheless accessible!
+The Trümmelbach is a stream that drains the huge glacier walls of the Eiger, Mönch and Jungfrau mountains, transporting up to 20,000 litres per second and 20,200 tons of debris every year from its catchment area (24 square kilometres), half of which is covered in snow and ice.
+They’re the only glacier-fed waterfalls in Europe that can be accessed despite being situated inside a mountain!

-The Trümmelbach falls are part of the 72 waterfalls in the Lauerbrunnen Valley, which also includes the impressive Staubbach Falls.
-A mostly flat hike leads from Lauterbrunnen to Stechelberg, past the waters pouring down vertically, in part from crags that are several hundred meters high.
+The Trümmelbach Falls are some of the 72 waterfalls in the Lauterbrunnen Valley, which also include the impressive Staubbach Falls.
+The hike is mostly flat and will take you from Lauterbrunnen to Stechelberg, past water that comes gushing down from vertical rock faces, some of which are hundreds of metres high.